kuniyasu/udacity_homework1/README.md

 ### def regionMask(image):
 This funtion can cliping image area.
 Clipped area is defined by left_bottom, right_bottom,and apex .
-Clipping Default value are screens edge-buttom and center.
+Clipping Default value are screens edge-bottoms and center.

 ### def cannyFilter(image):
 This function can be get edge image.
 We can adjust variable low_threshold's and  high_threshold's  value for filter behavioral.